 Schizoid Personality Disorder

-- Difficulty expressing a range of emotions, as well as picking up on normal social cues from others
+- Difficulty expressing a range of emotions, as well as not picking up on normal social cues from others

-- Generally does not experience pleasure in most activities, including a lack of interest or pleasure in sexual intercourse
+- Generally, does not experience pleasure in most activities, including a lack of interest or pleasure in sexual intercourse

 Schizotypal Personality Disorder